 They own a computerised embroidery machine, which they use mainly for making logos for uniforms.
 The below video shows our first ever size labels being made using this machine.

-You may recognise Betty as she is one of our tailors whose team of talented seamstresses make all our hair accessories using leftover offcuts from our clothing production, which we sell at UK music festivals and events.
+You may recognise Betty as she is one of our tailors whose team of talented seamstresses made our hair accessories using leftover offcuts from our clothing production, which we sold at UK music festivals and events.
 This minimises fabric wastage and is sustainable as it prevents waste from going to landfill and damaging the environment.

 Betty at her office in Tanzania where our care labels are made

 Sian has known Onesmo for many years.
 He runs his own stationery shop on a university campus.
 He helps us to develop the design and print all our swing tickets and business cards.
 His graphic design skills and knowledge is fantastic and he strives to continuously improve his business so it has been great to see it evolve over the years.
 He is also an incredibly hard worker and is always happy to help support us.